 Vintage French Flashcards

 Several artists on Etsy are selling vintage French flash card sets from the 1960s.
-You can use them in a collage or simply frame them and hang them on the wall as an expensive yet unique piece of art.
+You can use them in a collage or simply frame them and hang them on the wall as an inexpensive yet unique piece of art.

 Funny French Swear Word Pillow